-Accommodating early arrivals in residence is normally not possible, but in extenuating circumstances, early arrivals may be accommodated.
+Early arrival in residence is normally not possible, but in extenuating circumstances may be accommodated.
 A written request documenting why alternative arrangements cannot be made must be provided to the Residence Manager no later than August 15 for the Fall semester, or December 1 for Winter.
 Those granted permission to arrive early will be charged a per diem rate.